October 3, 2024

 Before we get into accounts payable (AP) journal entries specifically, let’s do a brief refresher on journal entries in general.

 Journal entries are financial transactions that you record in your general ledger (GL).
-Your general ledger is an accounting record that keeps track of your individual financial transactions.
-This includes purchases you’ve made, sales you’ve earned, expenses you’ve accrued, equity activity, and so on.
+Your general ledger is an essential part of bookkeeping, tracking individual financial transactions.
+This includes the purchase of goods, sales you’ve earned, expenses you’ve accrued, equity activity, and so on.

 An accounts payable journal entry is simply a journal entry that gets recorded on the general ledger where at least one side of the double entry is made to the accounts payable account.
 Your AP account shows the amount of money you owe to your suppliers, vendors, and other third parties.